-Petitioner Father, by counsel Matthew A. Victor, appeals the Circuit Court of Raleigh County's order entered on May 29, 2013, terminating his parental rights to his children, S.D., R.D., and L.D.
+Petitioner Mother, by counsel G. Todd Houck, appeals the Circuit Court of Raleigh County's order entered on May 29, 2013, terminating her parental rights to her children, S.D., R.D., and L.D.
 The West Virginia Department of Health and Human Resources ("DHHR"), by Angela Alexander Walters, its attorney, filed its response.
 The guardian ad litem, Anthony Sparacino Jr., filed a response on behalf of the children in support of the circuit court's order.
-On appeal, petitioner argues that the circuit court erred in terminating his parental rights to the children.
+On appeal, petitioner argues that the circuit court erred in terminating her parental rights to the children and refusing to grant an additional improvement period.